 “Hey Junebug, I just saved your ass so I’m gonna need your help today.” he said.

 “You want me to do some more cleaning?’,” she asked suspiciously.
-Lester was not usually a man for anything but giving orders to his daughter.
+Lester was not a man to ask for anything.
+He just gave orders.

 “Naw, you know where that little girl is buried out back?”

 “I want to dig up the grave next to her.”

 “There ain’t but only one grave out there, Poppa.”

 “There is someone else buried out there.
 I don’t know which side of the girl he’s on, but he was buried in an unmarked grave somewhere next to her.”